oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 plusSuccDistrib (Sy n) p = gcastWith (plusSuccDistrib n p) Refl
 ```

 We need this function on the type-level, though, not the value-level: here, again, we run into trouble.
 What does `gcastWith`{.haskell} look like on the type-level?
-As far as I can tell, it doesn't exist.
+As far as I can tell, it doesn't exist (yet.
+Although I haven't looked deeply into the singletons library yet).

 This idea of doing dependently-typed stuff on the type-level *started* to be possible with `TypeInType`{.haskell}.
 For instance, we could have defined our binary type as: